-The Company separately evaluates the performance of each of its hotel properties.
-However, because each of the hotels has similar economic characteristics, facilities, and services, the hotel properties have been aggregated into a single operating segment.
+The CODM separately evaluates the performance of each of the Company's hotel properties and each hotel property is an operating segment.
+However, because each of the hotels has similar economic characteristics, facilities, and services, the hotel properties have been aggregated into a single reportable segment.